Queretaro Mexico Travel Guide

 Traditional healing practices are limited in urban Querétaro.
 Some herbalists or traditional healers (curanderos) may be found in more rural areas.

-Combine a hot spring visit with a trip to the Wine & Cheese Route.
+Combine a hot spring a visit with a trip to the Wine & Cheese Route.
 Many vineyards have beautiful grounds for leisurely walks.

 Verify if your hotel features an in-house spa for convenience.
 Often offer packages that combine treatments with other amenities.